Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/9_AD_Converter.rst

 Potentiometer
 ------------------------------

 A potentiometer is a three-terminal resistor.
 Unlike the resistors that we have used thus far in our project which have a fixed resistance value, the resistance value of a potentiometer can be adjusted.
 A potentiometer is often made up by a resistive substance (a wire or carbon element) and movable contact brush.
-When the brush moves along the resistor element, there will be a change in the resistance of the potentiometer’s output side (3) (or change in the voltage of the circuit that is a part).
+When the brush moves along the resistor element, there will be a change in the resistance of the potentiometer's output side (3) (or change in the voltage of the circuit that is a part).
 The illustration below represents a linear sliding potentiometer and its electronic symbol on the right.

 .. image:: ../_static/imgs/9_AD_Converter/Chapter09_03.png
     :align: center